bephrem1/OptimizeAirbnb/README.md

 -Never worked with mongoDB before so it was a struggle transitioning from an understing of relational database tables to the idea of representing objects in a tree-like pattern (in this case the central 'Listing' class is the parent node) </br>

+-Frontend is not my forte so it was interesting figuring out how to layout the application </br>

 ## Things Learned From This Project </br>
 -Using MongoDB and Spring Data MongoDB, previous to this project I had only worked with RDBMS systems like H2 </br>